Bluegales/42-push-swap/README.md

 Both n and Operations are in k<br>
 For "low" amount of numbers the amount of operations is roughly n * 13, however without the optimizations the amount of operations is:<br>
 (log(n) / log(4)) * 1.5n<br>
-The big O notation should be O(n log n)
+The big O notation should be O(n log n)<br>
+During the evaluation, only very small stacks are tested.<br>
+100 will result in something very close to 700 operations.<br>
+500 is something around 4000 operations<br>
+Since there are still minor bugs in my implementation, it will result in slightly higher numbers.